Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Materials and Methods

-For each reinnervated muscle (TMR$i$), the neural space embedded in the space defined by motor units decomposed for multiple tasks $\textbf{V}^{i}$ is estimated using NNMF.
-For each pair of agonist-antagonist, the matrix $\textbf{V}^{i}$, of dimension $m \times t$, is obtained by (i) concatenating the smoothed spike trains of motor units active during agonist and corresponding antagonist task; (ii) by normalising the smoothed spike-trains to have unit variance.
-The variable $m$ indicates the total number of independent motor units across agonist and antagonist task, hence smoothed spike trains of shared motor units are located in the same row of $\textbf{V}^{i}$.
-According to NNMF, $\textbf{V}^{i}$ is mathematically described as follows:
+We use Non Negative Matrix Factorization (NNMF) to estimate the neural manifold $\textbf{H}$ embedded in the motor unit space $\textbf{V}$ defined by (i) concatenating instantaneous firing rate of motor units recruited during a single task and recorded from the agonist and antagonist reinnervated muscles and (ii) by concatenating instantaneous firing rate of motor units recorded during the agonist and corresponding antagonist task, recorded from respective agonist and antagonist reinnervated muscles.
+For each task or task pair, the matrix $\textbf{V}$, of dimension $m \times t$, is obtained by (i) or (ii), and by normalising the smoothed spike-trains to have unit variance.
+The variable $m$ indicates the total number of independent motor units, shared motor units have their istantanous firing rate located in the same row of $\textbf{V}^{i}$.
+According to NNMF, $\textbf{V}$ is mathematically described as follows: